Dolly Parton Fast Facts

 2001 - Wins a Grammy for Best Female Country Vocal Performance for the song "Shine."

-May 19, 2001 - The waterpark, Dolly's Splash Country, opens in Pigeon Forge, Tennessee.
+May 19, 2001 - The waterpark, Dollywood's Splash Country, opens in Pigeon Forge, Tennessee.

-April 14, 2004 - The US Library of Congress awards Parton with the Living Legend medal.
+April 14, 2004 - The US Library of Congress awards Parton the Living Legend medal.

 2005 - Named a recipient of the National Medal of Arts.